mononym/dotyaml/docs/guides/getting_started.md

 > ### Core Concept: variables are read from an environment-specific file {: .info}
 >
-> Just like with Elixir's regular config files, `Dotenvy` loads the appropriate
+> Just like with Elixir's regular config files, `Dotyaml` loads the appropriate
 > env file depending on your environment.
 Look at how the `config_env()` function
 > is used in `runtime.exs` to determine the file name; different values are
 > declared in the `.test.env` and `.dev.env`.